 Not only is there so much to explore, but there are thousands of locations to choose from.
-You can try to find the best locations using two ways, either in the daytime and come back at it when the sun sinks, or you can wander at night and stop at the situation which you find best.
+You can try to find the best locations using two ways, either in the daytime and come back at it when the sun sinks, or you can wander at night and stop at the situation you find best.

 The best thing about it is that you are in an unknown zone where you are starting fresh.
 There are no limits, connotations, and misconceptions.
-You can experiment all you want, and I think this is the best way to understand the beauty of night photography.
+You can experiment all you want, and I think this is the best way to understand night photography’s beauty.

 Keep yourself open to the unknown, and it might surprise you.
 Don’t become stuck photographing the thing you know – venture beyond so that you can break out and experience new things.

 Settings for Night Photography

 For night photography, a thorough understanding of the working of exposure is necessary.
 There is no space for lack of understanding, so master yourself in exposures.
-Remembered that three factors have an effect, an exposure which includes ISO, shutter speed, and aperture, and each of them is used differently at night.
+Remembered that three factors affect an exposure that includes ISO, shutter speed, and aperture, and each of them is used differently at night.

 So do the most important thing.
-Just switch your camera from auto mode to manual mode so that you can have full control of the exposure settings.
+Just switch your camera from auto mode to manual mode to have full control of the exposure settings.

 If you have low light, then this means that you will have to change your settings to compensate for it to get the right exposure.
 The settings will depend upon the conditions, and you might have to widen your aperture, raise your ISO and slow your shutter speed.

 But most of your photos will need a wide aperture so that as much possible light is allowed.
-The result would be the shallow depth of field in a few cases, which doesn’t matter much because the lack of light is bound to away some definition.
+The result would be the shallow depth of field in a few cases, which doesn’t matter much because the lack of light is bound to some definition.